SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 - **Customizable filters**.
 Tailor deletion to your needs.
 - **Robust auditing mechanisms**.
 Ensure thorough tracking.

+After the data deletion, data will be removed from your view in the indexes that powers search.
+Sumo Logic retains the copy of the last 14 days of ingested data to allow for data replay/recovery for certain exceptional situations and will eventually delete it.
+This copy is inaccessible to the users within your account.
+Any data replay will include your communication, after which the deletion request could be reapplied.

 ## Create a deletion request

 :::warning